Audubon State Historic Site

 What to Do at the Audubon State Historic Site

 Take a guided tour of the home’s 17 rooms, reconstructed kitchen, barn, gardens and slave quarters, all restored to the time period coinciding with Audubon’s residency.
-After your tour, stop in the gift shop for a souvenir, or listen to the same sounds of nature Audubon himself heard from the vantage point of one of Oakley’s picnic areas.
+After your tour, stop in the gift shop for a souvenir, or listen to the sounds of nature that Audubon himself heard from the vantage point of one of Oakley’s picnic areas.

-The site is still a bird watcher’s paradise, home to red-bellied woodpeckers, blue jays, brown thrashers, cardinals and more.
+The site is still a bird-watcher’s paradise, home to red-bellied woodpeckers, blue jays, brown thrashers, cardinals and more.
 Follow one of the walking trails to enjoy the area’s peace and tranquility.

 The Audubon State Historic Site hosts several events throughout the month, including history lectures, demonstrations and walking tours.